zaanposni/psaggregator/readme.md

 [![Website][repo_website_img]][website_url]
 [![License][repo_license_img]][repo_license_url]

-PietSmiet Aggregator is a selfhostable web application that aggregates all the videos, streams and additional content from PietSmiet and displays them in a nice overview.
+psaggregator is a selfhostable web application that aggregates all the videos, streams and additional content from PietSmiet and displays them in a nice overview.

 ⭐ **Dashboard** - Display all PietSmiet videos and streams in a nice overview.\
 ⭐ **API** - Free and Public JSON HTTP API.\